compactcode/static_sync/README.md

   directory: my-aws-bucket
 ```

-Simply run the following command any time you want to upload your site.
+And run the following command any time you want to upload.

 ```bash
   static_sync